awslabs/aws-mobile-appsync-sdk-js/tutorials/react-offline-realtime-todos/README.md

 ```

 If you are unfamiliar with editing resolvers in AWS AppSync please [reference this section of the documentation](https://docs.aws.amazon.com/appsync/latest/devguide/configuring-resolvers.html).

-Notice that we have commented out `set( $attribs.status = { "S" : "pending" } )`.
-If you wanted the resolver in AppSync to automatically set the status as `pending` for any new items created you can uncomment this line by removing the first `#`.

 Now modify the resolver Request Mapping template attached to the `updateTodo` field and overwite it with the contents below: